Queen Mary University of London University of Cambridge

 Austempered Ductile Cast Iron

 The chemical composition of the cast iron is Fe-3.52C-2.51Si-0.49Mn-0.15Mo-0.31Cu wt%.
 All samples are etched using 2% nital.
-Colour micrographs are produced by first etching with 2% nital, followed by open air heat treatment of the metallographic sample at 270oC for 3 h.
-This oxidises the sample and produces interference colours which are phase dependent.
+Colour micrographs are produced by first etching with 2% nital, followed by open air heat treatment of the metallographic sample at 270°C for 3 h.
+This oxidises the sample and produces phase-dependent interference colours.

 The truck trailer suspension arm was originally made from welded steel, for use on transportation across the rugged Australian Outback.
 These failed at the welds and were associated with distortions which led to accelerated deterioration of the tyres.
 The suspension made from the cast austempered ductile iron has proved to be much more robust.